sonikaboyapally/Projects/SQL-Windows functions-Demo/Readme.md

   -use windows function to learn the average accuracy of a coder for a particular department

+  -rank coders according to their accuracy for each department

   -use windows function to partition by department, sort by accuracy, identify the coder with highest & least accuracy and to find out the range of accuracy values.